ulise/sling-docker-nosql/README.md

 Vagrant itself. (https://www.vagrantup.com/)

 ##Running
-After cloning this repo, just run vagant up.
+After cloning this repo, just run `vagant up`.
-Open a shell in the created vm using vargant ssh Change to /vagrant/container/fig-sling-db and run fig up.
+Open a shell in the created vm using `vargant ssh`.
+Change to /vagrant/container/fig-sling-db and run `fig up`.
 After some tome and some download the containers should run.
 You could now open http://192.168.100.20 to see the page delivered by nginx.
 The URLs http://192.168.100.20:8080 and http://192.168.100.20:8081 are the the pages of the two sling instances.